The Israel-Hamas War: Operation Iron Sword

 Netanyahu took the president’s words as an insult and fired back that Israel would not change its plan to go after Hamas in Rafah.
 “You know, I have a red line.
 You know what the red line is, that October 7 doesn’t happen again.”
 Responding to Biden’s assertion that he is hurting Israel, Netanyahu said, “I don’t know exactly what the president meant, but if he meant by that, that I’m pursuing private policies against the wish of the majority of Israelis, and that this is hurting the interests of Israel then he’s wrong on both counts,”

-Just as the administration was becoming increasingly open about its frustration with Netanyahu, Israelis were no less angry with their American counterparts.
+Just as the administration became increasingly open about its frustration with Netanyahu, Israelis were no less angry with their American counterparts.
 After a U.S. intelligence report suggested Netanyahu would lose power, the prime minister was reportedly “fuming” and determined to “embark upon on strong, public and dramatic confrontation with the president of the United States.”
 A senior Israeli official said, “Israel is not a protectorate of the U.S. but rather an independent and democratic country whose citizens are the ones who elect the government.
 We expect our friends to work to bring down the terror regime of Hamas and not the elected government in Israel.”

 Things got worse soon after when Senate Majority Leader Chuck Schumer, the highest-ranking Jewish elected official in the United States, said Netanyahu had “lost his way” and become an obstacle to peace.
 Schumer called for Israel to hold new elections because the extremists in his coalition had made Netanyahu “too willing to tolerate the civilian toll in Gaza, which is pushing support for Israel worldwide to historic lows.”
 He added, “Israel cannot survive if it becomes a pariah.”